sachin-sadhu/obsidian_vault/Year 4 CS/Graphics.md

 ![[Pasted image 20251123220651.png]]

+The interpolating geometry matrix is the matrix that describes the curve that will go through the 4 control points.
+The interpoloating geometry matrix is the same depending on what type of curve we want.
+So all we need to do is change which control points we use, and using the same interpoloating geomdtry matrix, it will compute the curve.
 ### Joining interpolating segments

 To get more complex curves, will have more than 4 control points.
 Normally done by joining together smaller cubic segments.
 Use last point of segment as starting point of next.
 Guarantees continuity of curves at join points, however, does not guarantee continuity of the derivatives.